Kuadrant/kuadrant-operator/charts/kuadrant-operator/README.md

 ### Parameters

-At the moment, there's no configuration parameters exposed.
+**Coming soon!** At the moment, there's no configuration parameters exposed.

 ## Usage